 The Summer Institute courses are available to practitioners, as well as health care or compliance professionals and scholars.
 One or more courses may be taken in any combination.
 All courses can be taken for professional development, and upon completion, participants will receive a general Certificate of Participation.
 U.S. practitioners can alternatively request continuing legal education (CLE) credit.
 WCL is an accredited provider for Virginia, Pennsylvania, and New York.
 WCL will seek accreditation for other states as requested.

-Online Registration: Please click here to access the online registration form.
+Online Registration: The online registration form will be available in early 2019.
 NOTE: a US $65 non-refundable application fee must be submitted with the registration form.

 Program Changes & Withdrawals